 Title: Secure Boot

 Requirement Text: : The system shall have a method to verify that the system software has not been modified at system start-up and that unverified code is not executed.
-All modules exposing interfaces shall verify at start-up that all bootloaders and system software is unmodified.
+All modules shall verify at start-up that all bootloaders and system software is unmodified.

 All keys and certificates required for this operation shall be stored and protected in a tamper resistant IC.

-A tamper resistant IC that can perform cryptographic operations and protect sensitive information is required to ensure the integrity of the verification key value and the Root of Trust.

 The Operating System shall not execute unverified code.
 The Operating System may execute verified code prior to the system completing the secure boot process.

 Definition: Verified code is software or binaries whose signatures have been compared and have been found to be unmodified since its installation.

 A tamper resistant IC is an HSM or similar device (Reference HSM section for further details).

-A tamper resistant IC is an IC that can perform cryptographic operations and protect sensitive information is required to ensure the integrity of the specific data, such as keys and values, and the Root of Trust.

 Note:

 Reference NIST 800-147 Appendix A parts 4 and 5, and NIST 800-155.